paszu/3DSRepo/Part-3-(arm9loaderhax).md

 2. If you are using a New 3DS, you should *also* enable the following:
  + Toggle "New 3DS CPU" to "Clock+L2(x)" for improved game performance
 2. Press Start to save and reboot
-18. Following this, booting to a black screen is normal (Luma3DS cannot boot a 2.1.0 NAND).
+18. Following this, booting to a message about `firmware.bin` is normal (Luma3DS cannot boot a 2.1.0 NAND)

 ##### Section IV - Restoring the System